LenneDalben/StardewValleyModsGPL/[CP] It Takes a Village - Class Events/README.md

 ||Getting started||

 To begin the lesson series, reach 6 hearts with Penny, then visit the town on a sunny day between 9:30am and 7pm.
-An event will play with Penny by the Museum.
+An event will play with Penny by the Library / Museum.

 ||Configuration||